Rahul-OS10/imdb-movie-data/README.md

 REQUIREMENTS FOR PROJECT SETUP
 ------------------------------
 1) JDK 17 with java installed on the pc
-2) Postman tool to test the API's
-3) Code editot like intellij(i used intellij)
+    -> This is the link to install java 17 on pc https://www.oracle.com/java/technologies/downloads/ -> Download the zip file from my git repo from here https://github.com/Rahul-os/imdb-movie-data, and then unzip the folder.
+2) Then open any code editor like intellij and them import the project.
+3) After importing the project go to the main class i.e, ImdbMovieDataApplication , present at C:\Users\malla\OneDrive\Desktop\MS-sem1\MS ADB\imdb-movie-data\src\main\java\com\neo4j\imdbmoviedata and run it.
+This will start the application on Tomcat Server and the port is 8081 .
+4) To test the application endpoints use Postman tool .(I have attached the postman collection in \test folder)

 I have also pushed the code to my git-hub repository and i am providing the link for that repo below, you can clone the project from there.